portworx/px-docs/cloud/aws/ecs.md

   1. Install the PX OCI bundle
   2. Configure PX under runC
-  3. Add Daemon for Portworx OCI service
-  4. Enable and start Portworx service
+  3. Download and Activate the Portworx service

   <a name="install_step1"></a>
-  #### Step 1: Install the PX OCI bundle
+  #### Step 2.1: Install the PX OCI bundle

   Portworx provides a Docker based installation utility to help deploy the PX OCI bundle.
 This bundle can be installed by running the following Docker container